marlago/website/content/experiments/How many languages.rst

 We decided to test German sentences, which were either grammatical or contained a possessor gender violation (e.g. “her mother” to refer to John’s mother). **We wanted to see whether English native speakers (whose native language marks possessor gender agreement) were more sensitive to these violations in German than Spanish native speakers (whose language lacks possessor agreement).**

 Finding enough Spanish and English native speakers who lived or had lived in Germany and who were willing to do linguistic experiments seemed tough.
-To make things easier, we programmed our experiments online to reach everyone we could, even if they lived away from Potsdam, where Anna and me work.
+To make things easier, we programmed our experiments online to reach as many people as we could, even if they lived away from Potsdam, where Anna and me work.
 We contacted people through word of mouth and social media like Facebook.
 To our own surprise, an amazing number of people participated!
 And people did not only participate: they also contacted their family, friends and work colleagues.
 It took a while, but along the way, we met many interesting people, who invested time and effort into doing our studies and who told us what it was like for them to live in Germany as multilingual speakers.
 When we analysed our results, we saw that their efforts had paid off.

 .. figure:: {filename}/images/Laflyer.png
   :align: center